tomoleary/dino/applications/rdiff/README.md

-# Instructions for Hyperelasticity problem
+# Instructions for reaction-diffusion problem

 ## 1. Generate the training data

 First in order to generate the training data run one of the following commands:

-`python hyperelasticityProblemSetup.py`
+`python rdiffProblemSetup.py`

 or with several simultaneous MPI processes:

-`python generateHyperelasticity.py`
+`python generateRDiff.py`

 The command line arguments `-save_jacobian_data`, `-save_as` are set to `True` (`1`) by default.
 In order to generate a basis for PCANet (i.e., KLE of the input parameter), additional set the argument `-save_kle` to `True` (`1`).
 The data will initially be saved to `./data/` in a subfolder that specifies the specifics of the problem.
 When the data become large, it is also suitable to save them to a different location (e.g. a dedicated storage location) by modifying the location in `hyperelasticityProblemSetup.py`, or simply move the data after the process is complete.